 Once the class starts, students may add only with an authorization code from the instructor.
+Reinstatement codes are only to be used for students that were previously enrolled in the class.

 It is the student's responsibility to confirm enrollment.
 Those failing to enroll by the applicable deadline may not receive credit for the class.